 If you’re planning to buy your first home, you’ll want to know how mortgages work.
 Mortgages are necessary for most people to be able to afford a home.
-So you’ll want to know what they are and how they work.

 A mortgage is a personal loan that is used to buy a home.
 Instead of saving up the entire cost of a home, you can pay just a portion upfront and pay the majority of the price over time.

 Mortgages are secured loans, meaning they require collateral.
 The home you’re purchasing serves as collateral for any mortgage you take.

 How mortgages work when you’re buying a home.

 The first step to getting a mortgage is finding the right lender to provide you with one.
 This may sound simple, but there are quite a few things to consider when choosing one.